daniel5151/music-transfer/README.md

 A small utility to seamlessly transfer music playback between two computers.

+Before you get too excited - no, there isn't any fancy over-the-network music streaming going on. `music-transfer` is basically just a wrapper around the Spotify Connect API (for music handoff) + a simple client/server app to sync system volume.

 `music-transfer` was designed with [`display-switch`](https://github.com/haimgel/display-switch) in mind, as I wanted seamless spotify handoff between my work/personal PC.